 Caring for people is good business.
 To retain top talent during the Great Resignation, organizations must continually strive to offer meaningful benefits that are tailored to employees’ health needs.
 Companies are increasingly adopting the direct primary care model of employee healthcare to improve access and increase quality of care for their people.
 Especially for organizations with remote or hybrid workforces, this model offers in-person and digital health access points to meet employees wherever they are.
 Lower costs also allow organizations to expand their benefits package and additional perks.
 Whether that is behavioral health services, women’s health, or a focus on social determinants of health, step outside the box to tailor your offerings to the specific needs of your population.
 Additionally, don’t forget the importance of communicating your employee benefits.
 Even outside of annual enrollment season, ensure your workforce knows that you are committed to investing in their physical, mental, and financial wellness.

 How to attract new talent

 Despite the fact that millions of people are searching for new jobs, employers are still experiencing acute labor shortages.
 So, how can you make sure your organization stands out in the job hunt process?

-When people are resigning or looking for a new job, great benefits will make the difference in their decision.
+When people are resigning or looking for a new job, great benefits will make the difference.
 The most successful organizations tailor their benefits to the kind of talent that they want to attract.
 For example, in a large banking corporation where stress and competition are high, bringing healthcare onsite shows employees you care about their health and support their productivity.
-For manufacturers, which are often located in rural areas, connecting teams with virtual behavioral health services enhances their access to this important type of care.
+For manufacturers, which are often located in rural areas, connecting teams with virtual behavioral health services enhances their access to this type of care.
 By partnering with a direct healthcare provider, organizations can offer benefits that give them a competitive edge.